Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

-- Gently wiggle and twist the Fuel Pump from the Regulator.
-The Fuel Pump pressure output port is connected to the Regulator with a O Ring.
+- Gently wiggle and twist the fuel pump from the Regulator.
+The fuel pump pressure output port is connected to the Regulator with an O-ring.
 The resistance in the O ring is what needs to be overcome.

-- After the pump comes out, disconnect the electrically wire connector to the pump.
+- After the pump comes out, disconnect the electrical wire connector to the pump.
 Pinch the release pin and pull/wiggle the electrical female plug off.

 10. New Fuel Pump to Regulator Assembly

-- Apply some silicone lubricant on the O ring and female electrical fitting.
+- Apply some silicone lubricant on the O -ing and female electrical fitting.

 - Position the rubber bushing over the new fuel pump.

-- Screw back in (finger tight) the 8mm bolts except the bolts for the fuel port/fitting cover.
+- Screw back in (finger tight) the 8 mm bolts except for the bolts for the fuel port/fitting cover.

 - After all the bolts have been screwed in, apply the final tension/tightening on all the bolts.